thomas-enzlein/cTestEvaluation/README.md

 ## Features and Functionality

-The user interface is designed for efficiency and ease of use.
 A left-hand menu (illustrated within the app) allows users to access different features:

 - Instructions: A guide on how to utilize the app (in german).
 - Evaluation: Where to input and review student data, and save results.